monc949/Customer-Management-System/README.md

 # Customer-Management-System
-Stock and Purchasing System written in Java

-This is a Stock and Purchasing system written in Java with a Swing GUI
+This is a Stock, Customer and Invoice management system written in Java with a Swing GUI